sigsum/sigsum/proposals/2022-11-specify-sigsum-proof.md

 1. It needs to know the message being logged.
 Typically, this is the hash of some file, and that file is distributed together with the proof.
 Then `message = H(file)`.
+The verifier must compute `checksum = H(message)`, and check that it matches the truncated checksum on the leaf line.
+(This check serves to detect accidental mismatch between message and proof).

-The verifier must check that the submitter's leaf signature is valid.
+2. It needs to know the submitter's public key.
+Verififier must check that the leaf signature (with `checksum` computed as above) is valid.

-2. It needs to know the log's public key.
-Verifier must check that the log's signature is valid.
+4. It needs to know the log's public key.
+Verifier must check that the log's tree head signature is valid.

+5. It must know the public keys of some the witnesses, and verify corresponding cosignatures.
+Policy determines how many valid cosignatures are deemed to be sufficient.

-3. Verifier must check that the inclusion proof is valid.
-The leaf hash must be reconstructed from the proof and the `message` hash.
+6. Verifier must check that the inclusion proof is valid.
+The leaf hash must be reconstructed from the leaf line and the computed `checksum`.

-4. It must know the public keys of some or all of the witnesses, and verify corresponding signatures.

 ## Policy

 Verification is subject to client "policy".
 Policy includes the